 Eat For Good Sleep

-A healthy balanced diet, Powell explains, aids the body’s ability to make the sleep–promoting serotonin, dopamine and melatonin.
-Adequate calcium, magnesium, iron and B vitamins are important nutrients for sleep enhancement, and here’s where you’ll find them:
+More than you might expect, nutrition plays an important role in supporting restful sleep and a balanced mood.
+Eating regularly throughout the day, for example, will help you regulate circadian rhythms to support daytime alertness and nighttime sleep.
+And a healthy balanced diet aids the body’s ability to make the sleep promoting serotonin, dopamine, and melatonin.
+Adequate calcium, magnesium, iron, and B vitamins are all important nutrients for sleep enhancement, and here’s where you’ll find them:

 Alcohol disrupts sleep quality and duration.
 It’s initially sedating, yes, but as the brain goes through withdrawal, you may find yourself waking in the middle of the night.
 Generally, one drink disrupts sleep for two hours – that’s 5 ounces of wine, 1.5 ounces of 80-proof liquor, or a 12-ounce beer.
 One half-bottle of wine can disrupt sleep for 5 hours!
 If you choose to drink, be mindful of the quantity and the timing, and don’t use alcohol to help you to fall asleep.

-Caffeine, from coffee, soda, energy drinks and some sports drinks, is a stimulant that can interfere with sleep.
+Caffeine, from coffee, soda, energy drinks, and some sports drinks, is a stimulant that can interfere with sleep.
 Tea and chocolate contain similar stimulating compounds.
-Caffeine is also a diuretic, which may also wake you for nighttime trips to the bathroom.
+Caffeine is also a diuretic, which may wake you for nighttime trips to the bathroom.
 The timing and quantity of caffeine intake is important.
-25% of the caffeine you consumed at 8 am is still in your system at 10 pm.
+A quarter of the caffeine you consumed at 8 am is still in your system at 10 pm.
 Pay attention to how much caffeine you’re consuming and know your individual tolerance.
 If you need to cut back, do it gradually to prevent headaches and fatigue.

 - Mix half regular and half decaffeinated coffee